MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-python.md

    #Import the AAD authentication library
    import adal

-   #Update these values with the AAD connection parameters your admin gave you.
+   #Define the login request and provide credentials.
-   #Once authenticated, user won't provide credentials again until token is invalid.
+   #Use the AAD connection parameters provided by your admin.
    url = "http://localhost:12800"
    authuri = https://login.windows.net,
    tenantid = "<<AAD_DOMAIN>>",